hasanmoudud/geocompr/main.md

 ```

 `st_within()` returns `TRUE` only for objects that are completely within the selecting object.
-This applies only to the second object, which is inside the triangular polygon, as illustrated below:
+This applies only to the first object, which is inside the triangular polygon, as illustrated below:

 ```r